Sunao ni Narenakute

-Sunao ni Narenakute (素直になれなくて) (Hard to Say I Love You) was a Japanese television drama on Fuji TV which aired from April 15, 2010 to June 24, 2010.
+Sunao ni Narenakute (素直になれなくて) (Hard to Say I Love You) is a Japanese television drama that aired on Fuji TV from April 15 to June 24, 2010.

 Plot

 This is a story about the blossoming friendship of five young people who were brought together by Twitter, and their journey to finding honesty with each other and with themselves.

 Nakajima looks up to his father, who was a war photographer, but can only get a job as an assistant for gravure magazines.
 Mizuno is a provisional high school teacher, currently on probation.
 Nishimura is Mizuno's best friend, whose boyfriend has been avoiding her since she discovered she was pregnant.
 Ichihara works at a magazine where he is being blackmailed into sexual favours by his chief editor.
 Park, on Twitter, takes on the persona of a doctor, when he is actually working at a company that sells medical equipment to uninterested doctors, and at the same time, trying to take care of his younger sister.